 Children on Shipboard - 1914

-It used to be thought that an ocean-going ship was a bad place for children, and parents made their voyages without the little ones when it was possible.
-But in these days, everything is done for the comfort and entertainment of the children and even a long sea voyage may be of great educational value.
+It was thought that an ocean-going ship was a bad place for children, and parents made their voyages without the little ones when possible.
+But these days, everything is done for the comfort and entertainment of the children, and even a long sea voyage may be of great educational value.

 In the Children’s Dining Room on Board a Steamship.
 Harper's Bazar, January 1914.
 GGA Image ID # 15ed436b1c

-On the modem ship every arrangement is made for the comfort and pleasure of children.
-Boys and girls have not only dining rooms of their own, a special food and milk supply, but they have their own play rooms and deck games.
+On the modern ship, every arrangement is made for the comfort and pleasure of children.
+Boys and girls have their dining rooms, special food and milk supply, playrooms, and deck games.

-A stewardess is engaged to look after the little girls and an old salt, kind and gentle and resourceful like Masterman Ready, is detailed from the sailor crew to watch over the boys.
-Both stewardess and sailor arrange games for the children in the play rooms, when the weather is rough on deck, or when they tire of roaming about the ship.
+A stewardess is engaged to look after the little girls, and an old salt, gentle and resourceful like Masterman Ready (Note 1), is detailed from the sailor crew to watch over the boys.
+Both stewardesses and sailors arrange games for the children in the playrooms when the weather is rough on deck or when they tire of roaming about the ship.

 The Little Rich Boy Who Got Lost

-So well are children cared for on such liners as the Olympic, the Mauretania, the Imperator, the George Washington, including the ships to the Mediterranean and South American ports, that fathers and mothers no longer object to taking them along.
+Children are so well cared for on liners like the Olympic, the Mauretania, the Imperator, and the George Washington, including the ships to the Mediterranean and South American ports, that fathers and mothers no longer object to taking them along.
 Indeed, a better education can be gotten this way than from school books.

-Sometimes youngsters give parents terrible frights by getting lost on the big ships, but they are usually found in some unfrequented spot, busily engaged in asking questions of some member of the crew.
+Sometimes, youngsters give parents terrible frights by getting lost on the big ships, but they are usually found in an unfrequented spot, busily engaged in asking questions of a member of the crew.

 It was so with one little boy who persuaded his mates to play at being pirates and got himself elected chief pirate.
-The crew was supposed to be shipwrecked and, as chief, he went in search of another ship.
+The crew was supposed to be shipwrecked, and, as chief, he searched for another ship.

 Children Playing Quoits on Deck of Steamer Comus, 1900.